 Houston, TX 77204-4017

-Campus Dining Services provides three daily meals for participants living on-campus.
-Students living off-campus will receive a meal card for two meals a day.
+UH Campus Dining Services provides three daily meals for Orchestra Fellows living on-campus.
+Orchestra Fellows living off-campus will receive a meal card for two meals a day at registration on June 3.
 Meals are served in the Fresh Food Company at Moody Towers, the dorm directly adjacent to Cougar Village.
-The first meal served is dinner at the Welcome BBQ at the Moores School of Music on Friday, June 3, 2016 (participants living off-campus are encouraged to attend) and the last meal is breakfast, Sunday, July 3, 2016.
+The first meal served will be dinner

 - Ladies - ALL BLACK: Ankle-length long black skirt or dress slacks, black dress shoes (no sandals), and blouse with sleeves – at least ¾ length.
 (No spaghetti strap, strapless, or halter-tops).